 The Mission Lane Cash Back Visa Credit Card is far from the best cash back credit card on the market, but it does have plenty going for it — particularly since it is available to consumers with fair credit.
 For starters, the Mission Lane Cash Back Visa Credit Card lets cardholders earn an unlimited 1% to 1.5% cash back for each dollar they spend, all for no annual fee.

 You can also apply for this card online and get an instant approval decision, so you won’t have to wait weeks to find out if you made the cut.
-You can even work up to a higher credit limit after you make six on-time payments on your card, which could help you fast-track your credit-building efforts via lower credit utilization.
+You can even be automatically considered for a higher credit limit in as little as seven months, which could help you fast-track your credit-building efforts via lower credit utilization.

 Solid cash back with no annual fee

 To start, the Mission Lane Cash Back Visa Credit Card earns a flat 1% back for each dollar you spend, with some cardholders getting as much as 1.5% back based on their program terms.
 While a 1% rate is lower than you’ll find with the top cash back credit cards on the market today, it’s a decent rate for a credit-building card.
 Indeed, many credit-building cards – especially unsecured cards – offer no rewards program at all, earning the Mission Lane major perks.